-- 1. Attendance of the lecture courses on offer and completion of practical assignments. - 2.
-Attendance of the Field SCHOOL in the second term and writing a report on work completed in the course. - 3.
-Completion of a Research Project and the writing of a Research Project Report.
+- 1. Attendance of the theory courses on offer and completion of related assignments. - 2.
+Attendance of the Field School and writing a report on work completed in the course. - 3.
+Completion of a research project and the writing of a research project report (Honours thesis).